Home / Insights / Application

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
-Evidence-backed.
-The engineering facts — duty ~44,600 m3/hr at ~475 mmWC, 50 C, 120 HP flame-proof VFD motor, 1,480 rpm, coupled backward-curved aluminium wheel at ~75% total efficiency, brass spark ring, AMCA Type B spark-resistant construction, silicon-glass-fabric inlet/outlet bellows, outlet silencer and anti-vibration pads, ISO 21940 grade G6.3 balancing, ISO 14694 BV-3 vibration and IS 4894 test method — are read directly from the general-arrangement drawing of one dust-extraction fan we built for an air-pollution-control OEM, supported by our internal wheel-selection and spark-resistant-construction knowledge notes.
-Customer identity, job/drawing/part and type-code numbers removed; duties presented as served-range within our published envelope.
+Every engineering fact — duty ~44,600 m3/hr at ~475 mmWC, 50 C, 120 HP flame-proof VFD motor, 1,480 rpm, coupled backward-curved aluminium wheel at ~75% total efficiency, brass spark ring, AMCA Type B spark-resistant construction, silicon-glass-fabric inlet/outlet bellows, outlet silencer and anti-vibration pads, ISO 21940 grade G6.3 balancing, ISO 14694 BV-3 vibration and IS 4894 test method — is read directly from the general-arrangement drawing of one dust-extraction fan we built for an air-pollution-control OEM.
+Customer, job, drawing, part and type-code details are withheld for confidentiality, and duties are presented as a served range within our published envelope.

 Ready to quote?